Emil KowalskiDesign Engineer

 The rule of thumb here is that you should try to animate with transform and opacity as they only trigger the third rendering step (composite), while padding or margin triggers all three (layout, paint, composite).
 The less work the browser has to do, the better the performance.

-If the main thread is busy, you should animate using hardware-accelerated animations like CSS or WAAPI (Web Animation API).
 A hardware-accelerated animation will remain smooth, no matter how busy the main thread is.
 Keep in mind that even if you do animate with CSS, not all properties are hardware-accelerated, but if you stick to transform and opacity, you should be fine.

 The more logos you add in the demo below, the laggier the Framer Motion animation will become, as it uses requestAnimationFrame under the hood, which is not hardware-accelerated.